-The risk factors summarized below could materially harm our business, operating results, and/or financial condition, impair our future prospects, and/or cause the price of our common stock to decline.
-These risks are discussed more fully in the section titled "Risk Factors".
+The risk factors summarized below could materially harm our business, operating results, and/or financial condition, impair our future prospects and/or cause the price of our common stock to decline.
+These risks are discussed more fully in the section titled "Risk Factors."
 Material risks that may affect our business, financial condition, results of operations, and trading price of our common stock include the following:

 - We have incurred significant losses since our inception.
 We expect to incur losses over the next several years and may never achieve or maintain profitability. - We will need substantial additional funding to meet our financial obligations and to pursue our business objectives.
-If we are unable to raise capital when needed, we could be forced to delay, reduce or altogether cease our drug development programs or commercialization efforts. - Our efforts are focused on the development of product candidates for treatment of eye disease through suprachoroidal injection and partnering with companies who can leverage our SCS Microinjector to deliver their ophthalmic product candidates to the suprachoroidal space.
-Suprachoroidal injection is a novel approach and may fail to achieve and sustain market acceptance. - All of our product candidates are in clinical or preclinical development.
-If we are unable to obtain regulatory approval for and commercialize our product candidates, either on our own or with a third party, or if we experience significant delays in doing so, our business may be harmed. - Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
+If we are unable to raise capital when needed, we could be forced to delay, reduce or altogether cease our drug development programs or commercialization efforts. - Our efforts are focused on the development of product candidates for treatment of eye disease through suprachoroidal injection and partnering with companies who can leverage our SCS Microinjector to deliver their ophthalmic product candidates to the suprachoroidal space, or SCS.
+Suprachoroidal injection is a novel approach and may fail to achieve and sustain market acceptance. - If we are unable to obtain regulatory approval for, and commercialize either on our own or with a third party, CLS-AX or our other product candidates, or if we experience significant delays in doing so, our business may be harmed. - Clinical drug development involves a lengthy and expensive process with an uncertain outcome.
 We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development of our product candidates. - We have granted an exclusive license to Bausch for the commercialization and development of XIPERE in the United States and Canada.
-If we are delayed in receiving FDA approval for XIPERE, or we are unable to maintain our partnership with Bausch, or if Bausch fails to successfully commercialize XIPERE, our business and prospects will be materially harmed. - We have entered into, and intend to continue intend to enter into, collaborations with third parties for the development and commercialization of product candidates.
-If those collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates. - If we are unable to obtain and maintain patent protection for our technology and product candidates, or if our licensors are unable to obtain and maintain patent protection for the technology or product candidates that we license from them, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and drugs similar or identical to ours, and our ability to successfully commercialize our technology and product candidates may be impaired.
+If we are unable to maintain our partnership with Bausch, or if Bausch fails to successfully commercialize XIPERE, our business and prospects will be materially harmed. - We have entered into, and intend to continue intend to enter into, collaborations with third parties for the development and commercialization of product candidates.
+If those collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates. - If we are unable to obtain and maintain patent protection for our technology and product candidates, or if our licensors are unable to obtain and maintain patent protection for the technology or product candidates that we license from them, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and drugs similar or identical to ours and our ability to successfully commercialize our technology and product candidates may be impaired.